 - There is no limit to the number of cases an author may submit but multiple copies of the same abstract is not permitted.

-- The corresponding author will be notified of the decision by first week of November 2018 by e-mail.
+- The corresponding author will be notified of the decision via email during the month of September 2019.